British Raj: Railways

 "The most magnificent railway station in the world", says the caption of the stereographic tourist picture of Victoria Terminus, Bombay, which was completed in 1888.

 British India built a modern railway system in the late 19th century, which was the fourth largest in the world.
 At first the railways were privately owned and operated.
 They were run by British administrators, engineers and craftsmen.
 At first, only the unskilled workers were Indians.
 The East India Company (and later the colonial government) encouraged new railway companies backed by private investors under a scheme that would provide land and guarantee an annual return of up to 5% during the initial years of operation.
 The companies were to build and operate the lines under a 99-year lease, with the government having the option to buy them earlier.
 Two new railway companies, the Great Indian Peninsular Railway (GIPR) and the East Indian Railway Company (EIR) began to construct and operate lines near Bombay and Calcutta in 1853–54.
 The first passenger railway line in North India, between Allahabad and Kanpur, opened in 1859.
 Eventually, five British companies came to own all railway business in India, and operated under a profit maximization scheme.
 Further, there was no government regulation of these companies.

 In 1854, Governor-General Lord Dalhousie formulated a plan to construct a network of trunk lines connecting the principal regions of India.
-Encouraged by the government guarantees, investment flowed in and a series of new rail companies was established, leading to rapid expansion of the rail system in India.
+Encouraged by the government guarantees, investment flowed in, and a series of new rail companies was established, leading to rapid expansion of the rail system in India.
 Soon several large princely states built their own rail systems and the network spread to the regions that became the modern-day states of Assam, Rajasthan and Andhra Pradesh.
 The route mileage of this network increased from 1349 to 25495 km between 1860 and 1890, mostly radiating inland from the three major port cities of Bombay, Madras, and Calcutta.

-After the Sepoy Rebellion in 1857, and subsequent Crown rule over India, the railways were seen as a strategic defense of the European population, allowing the military to move quickly to subdue native unrest and protect Britons.
+After the Sepoy Rebellion in 1857, and subsequent Crown rule over India, the railways were seen as a strategic defence of the European population, allowing the military to move quickly to subdue native unrest and protect Britons.
 The railway thus served as a tool of the colonial government to control India as they were "an essential strategic, defensive, subjugators and administrative 'tool for the Imperial Project.